ellisluke/FNTakeHome/README.md

 2. **Project Infrastructure** - Before learning the framework, I set up the GitHub Repository and this documentation page.
 3. **Learn .NET** - I decided to challenge myself and learn the C# / .NET framework for this assessment.
 My past experiences with web development and .NET's detailed documentation should make this fairly quick.
 4. **GitHub Issues** - After learning the basic structure of .NET, I will create GitHub Issues to serve as milestones for development, and these will also be basis for my branches.
 5. **Display Data** - Next, I aim to display a basic form of all the data.
 Doing this first will allow me to work on the styling with the actual data.
+It also avoids the visual clutter and errors that can come from styling.
 6. **Hand-draw Front-end Designs** - I will draw several options for the front-end and decide on one to implement.
 7. **Accessible Implementation** - Last, I will build one of my hand-drawn designs with accessibility (color contrast, screen size, alt-text, etc.) in mind.